aviwolfson/greeneye_ex/README.md

 ### The code
-the code is script like and is execute as the goals order
+the code is script like and is execute as the goals order for running the code u just need the "data_path" changed to the real data dirs

 ### Metric
 i used a matric that calculate the ratio of the center distance multiply the height/width ratio.